DitroniX/IPEM-IoT-Power-Energy-Monitor/Code/IPEM_1_Test_Code_ATM90E32_ATM90E36/Domoticz Ouput Example.md

 The below example Serial ouput is based on DisplayRegisters with a false argument.
 Refresh Values and Display.
 Default false = Mute Expanded Info to Serial

-Only some Indexes hav a value, as defined in Domoticz Devices Setup.
+Only some Indexes have a value, as defined in Domoticz Devices Setup.
 Example below

 		82	Dummy	00082082	1	iVoltage1	General	Voltage	246.31 V	-	2023-03-18 14:16:14
 		83	Dummy	00082083	1	iCT1	General	Current	0.03 A	-	-	2023-03-18 14:16:14